-(1) Concentration of Credit Risk
+(k) Concentration of Credit Risk

-SFAS No. 105, Disclosure of Information About Financial Instruments with Off-Balance Sheet Risk and Financial Instruments with Concentration of Credit Risk, requires disclosure of any significant off-balance sheet and credit risk concentrations.
-Financial instruments, that potentially subject the Company to concentration of credit risk are principally cash and cash equivalents, investments and accounts receivable.
+SFAS No. 105, DISCLOSURE OF INFORMATION ABOUT FINANCIAL INSTRUMENTS WITH OFF-BALANCE-SHEET RISK AND FINANCIAL INSTRUMENTS WITH CONCENTRATIONS OF CREDIT RISK, requires disclosure of any significant off-balance sheet and credit risk concentrations.
+Financial instruments that potentially subject the Company to concentration of credit risk are principally cash and cash equivalents, investments, accounts receivable and installments receivable.
 The Company places its cash and cash equivalents and investments in highly rated institutions.
-Concentration of credit risk with respect to receivables is limited to certain customers (end users and distributions) to which the Company makes substantial sales.
+Concentration of credit risk with respect to receivables is limited to certain customers (end-users and distributors) to which the Company makes substantial sales.
 To reduce risk, the Company routinely assesses the financial strength of its customers, hedges specific foreign receivables and routinely sells its receivables to financial institutions with and without recourse.
-As a result, the Company believes that its accounts receivable credit risk exposure is limited.
+As a result, the Company believes that its accounts and installments receivable credit risk exposure is limited.
 The Company maintains an allowance for potential credit losses but historically has not experienced any significant losses related to individual customers or groups of customers in any particular industry or geographic area.